 It was first introduced in 1964 by British Railways before a wide-scale roll-out after successful trials.

-Since then, multiple studies of the effectiveness of high visibility and reflective clothing use among cyclists and motorcyclists has confirmed the wearing of more conspicuous clothing leads to fewer accidents on the road.
+Since then, multiple studies of the effectiveness of high visibility and reflective clothing use among cyclists and motorcyclists have confirmed the wearing of more conspicuous clothing leads to fewer accidents on the road.

 Now in common use and relatively cheap and reliable, the technology is ideal for those on an evening or night run, ensuring all road users take note of your presence.